j0nt392/Dagens_lunch/readme.md

 # Discord bot för Pia23
-A discord bot made for my Pia23 class of Pythonengineering AI students that answers with the daily lunchmenu, schedule, weekly schedule, or a randomly picked programming-meme from rapidAPI.com.
+A discord bot made for my Pia23 class of Pythonengineering AI students.
+This bot answers with the daily lunchmenu, schedule, weekly schedule, or a randomly picked programming-meme from rapidAPI.com.

 ## Commands
 - Dagenslunch